zoho/zohocrm-nodejs-sdk-2.1/README.md

 In case of default File Persistence, the user can persist tokens in the local drive, by providing the the absolute file path to the FileStore object.
 The File contains the following

-- The File contains.
+- The File contains

   - id

   - user_mail